Image Credit: Morio, CC BY-SA 3.0, via Wikimedia Commons.

 A Miracle in Monaco

-By 1961, it was ready, the team had moved on, fielding the now-iconic Ferrari 156 Sharknose with a new lineup.
+By 1961, the team was ready to compete with the now-iconic Ferrari 156 Sharknose and a refreshed driver lineup.

 The end of a dream for Cliff Allison

-Cliff Allison would return to F1 briefly in 1961, but with another team, U.D.T.
+Cliff Allison returned briefly to Formula 1 in 1961, driving for U.D.T.
 Laystall.

 Ferrari’s rear-engine gamble